benwade37/MenuK9/README.md

 For simplicity and to cater to the needs of different user types (all dog lovers and owners) as well as keeping the site intuitive, clean and functional, the site uses a generic user model with a one to many relationship: one user can create many recipes.

+Deployment

+The project is deployed using the following steps:

+Heroku The site was deployed to Heroku from the main branch of the repository early in the development stage for continuous deployment and checking.
+The Heroku app is setup with 3 environment variables, replacing the environment variables stored in env.py (which doesn't get pushed to github).

+In order to create an Heroku app:

+Click on New in the Heroku dashboard, and Create new app from the menu dropdown.

+Give your new app a unique name, and choose a region, preferably one that is geographically closest to you.

+Click "Create app"

+In your app settings, click on "Reveal Config Vars" and add the environment variables for your app.
+These are:

+- DATABASE_URL - your database connection string
+- SECRET_Key - the secret key for your app
+- CLOUDINARY_URL - the cloudinary url for your image store The PostgreSQL database is served from ElephantSQL

+Once the app setup is complete, click on the Deploy tab and:

+1. Connect to the required GitHub account
+2. Select the repository to deploy from
+3. Click the Deploy Branch button to start the deployment.
+4. Once deployment finishes the app can be launched.

+Version Control: Code is managed using Git and GitHub.
+The GitHub Repository can be found here: https://github.com/benwade37/MenuK9/deployments/menuk9

 Use of AI:

 Use of AI Artificial Intelligence played a significant role in the development of this project.
 Here are some ways AI was utilised: